Philosophy of testimony: Approaches

 Hume is one of the few early philosophers to offer anything like a sustained account of testimony, this can be found in his ‘An Enquiry Concerning Human Understanding’ in the section on miracles.
 The basic idea is that our justification for believing what people tell us comes from our experience of the ‘...constant and regular conjunction’ between the state of affairs as people describe it and the actual state of affairs (i.e. our observation that they match).
 On Coady's schema he is a reductivist.

 Coady offers an anti-reductivist account of testimony.
 He claims that testimony is like perception, we don't have to have reasons for believing it, only an absence of reasons not to believe it.
 On Coady's account we are justified in being credulous.
 Proponents of anti-reductivism in the history of philosophy include Augustine of Hippo and Thomas Reid.

-Perhaps also significant is that Bertrand Russell argued that knowledge by acquaintance played an important part in epistemology.
+Bertrand Russell also argued that knowledge by acquaintance played an important part in epistemology.

+Reliability

+Although skeptics of testimony as a way of acquiring knowledge may posit that potential speakers or testifiers may themselves be unreliable, it has been argued that testimony forms a distinct source of knowledge; instead of testimony being able to be reduced to other ways of acquiring information, testimony itself is a "fundamental" way of knowing.
+This view has been expressed by the Indian philosopher Aksapada Gautama in the 2nd century BC.
+Furthermore, proponents of this belief claim that trust in testimony plays a significant factor in communication.
+A prominent modern theorist in the philosophy of testimony (Jennifer Lackey) has used an analogy via comparing the reliability (or depth) of knowledge transfer that occurs in testifying as akin to the amount of water that is present in transferring knowledge; in this case, "testifying" would be transferring water from one bucket to another, and recipients typically expect a "full bucket".